In a recent workshop, an SLDI student confessed “I didn’t know that Sr. Consolata is an accountant, I thought she has done social communication.”

 "If there are lucky people in this world, count me as one of them.
 I cannot give back enough in exchange for the transformation I have received after completing an intensive 10-week training on financial management over the span of 3 years (2007 to 2009)."

 The SLDI workshops have taught Sr. Consolata many skills that she uses each day.
 She enjoys report writing, public speaking and mentoring anyone who needs assistance.
 She's also gained valuable computer skills in Microsoft Word, Excel and Quick Books.
 Many ask how she keeps warmth and joy while serving in the very demanding ministry of finance/accounting, especially while attending school in the evenings.
 Sr. Consolata says that she enjoys always maintains a high level of enthusiasm and passion for her work and looks forward to going to the office and serving others.

 In 2012 her Superior appointed her to be officially responsible for resource mobilization of the Province.
 Since she was still working as a finance administrator and attending school in the evenings, four more sisters were assigned to be her resource committee.
 She says that although these sisters had no prior proposal writing experience, she was able to use her skills from the SLDI program to mentor them.

 "They appreciated the opportunity since it was an eye opener to them.
 I am glad they can now do better in proposal writing.”

 This opportunity has been just one of many for Sr. Consolata.
-She has secured grant funds and donations from nine sources, amounting to nearly $750,000 in assistance for education, infrastructure, health equipment, sanitation and clean water, nutrition and feeding programs, farming, dental care and formation.
+She has secured grant funds and donations for human development projects related to education, infrastructure, health equipment, sanitation and clean water, nutrition and feeding programs, farming, dental care and formation.